Brick Flooring Cost

 Engineering Bricks

 Engineered bricks are the standard construction type bricks.
-Using these as flooring material puts a lot of extra weight on the subfloor and also raises it significantly, leading to erosion over time.
+Using these as a flooring material puts a lot of extra weight on the subfloor and also raises it significantly, leading to erosion over time.

 Recycled Brick

 Green homes are on the radar nowadays and smart homeowners are opting for recycled brick to reduce their impact on the environment.
-And best of all, you can get the old charm you were looking for almost instantly by using reclaimed brick flooring rescued from taken from old residences.
+And best of all, you can get the old charm you were looking for almost instantly by using reclaimed brick flooring resued from taken from old residences.

 How Much Does Brick Flooring Cost?